apozuelog/DATA-ENGINEERING-CAPSTONE-PROJECT/README.md

 Steps:
 1. Raw storage of files (in our case CSV) in AWS S3.
 2. Exploratory analysis and data wrangling with Spark
-3. Clustering and output of data in Parquet format
-4. Definition of the data model
+3. Definition of the data model
-5. Create dimension tables and fact tables in Redshift
+4. Create dimension tables and fact tables in Redshift
-6. Development in Airflow of the necessary operators to load data in our Redshift model
+5. Development in Airflow of the necessary operators to load data in our Redshift model

 <img src="img/aws_achitecture.PNG" alt="GoBike architecture"/>